 Once you have your dimensions, open your van floor plan creator of choice and draw a rectangle to match the dimensions of our vehicle.

+Keeping Everything To Scale Is Critical.
 We chose a 1:10 scale.
-Meaning everything that we sketched was 1/10th the actual size.
+This means everything that we sketched was 1/10th the actual size.
 So when we drew our van’s interior dimensions, the rectangle was 13.1”(L) x 6.6”(W)

-Add Interior Furniture
+Step 3: Add Interior Furniture

-Create The Bed & Back Benches
+Design the Bed & Back Benches

 Obligatory Bed Shape Disclaimer

 You might realize that our bed is NOT a perfect rectangle.
 We did this on purpose to maximize our countertop area.
-Eric sleeps on the bottom half of the bed while Yuko sleeps on the top half.
+Eric sleeps on the bottom half of the bed, while Yuko sleeps on the top half.

-Create The Kitchen Counter
+Design the Kitchen Counter

 So, we took the remaining area and shaded virtually the rest of the camper with two orange rectangles.
 You can see in the floor plan diagram above that we designed a longer counter on the left side of the van (72” long) and a shorter counter (20.5”) just next to the sliding door.

-Add Large, Essential Products
+Step 4: Add Large, Essential Products

 Examples of large items to put in your van layout can include:

-If you don’t yet have the product in your hands to measure accurately, one tip is to go to the product’s Amazon page and find the LxWxH dimensions there.
+Can’t Measure Your Product?
+If you don’t yet have the product to measure accurately, one tip is to go to the product’s Amazon page and find the LxWxH dimensions.

-Design Camper Van Side View Layouts
+Step 5: Design Camper Van Side View Layouts

-Important things you can see in this side view design:
+Important things you can see in this side-view design:

-Design A Van Ceiling Layout
+Step 6: Design a Van Ceiling Layout

 Did you know that creating a van floor plan isn’t only related to the actual floor?
 You can also design a ‘ceiling plan!’